 Skip to Main Content

-MLA Style Guide: Websites
+MLA Style Guide: Websites, blogs & social media

 This guide covers how in-text citations and references should be formatted in the MLA Style, 9th Edition.